MikeWoodward/English-Football-Forecasting/README.md

 4. More in-depth investigation of neural nets and other machine learning approaches.

 Here's how the project is structured:
 * Data downloads - most of the code that deals with getting the data.
 There are a number of data sources I used and some I stopped using.
 The unused data sources are in the Deprecated folder.
-The active dtaa sources are in teh Active folder.
+The active dtaa sources are in the Active folder.
+* Analysis - this is the analysis I did.
+Some of it I used in the machine learning stage and some I didn't.
+* Notes - project notes.

 This work is based on an earlier project I did in R.